-CODE OF ETHICS AND CONDUCT
+ADHA CODE OF ETHICS

 Students are reminded that this is a professional program.
-Students are expected to adhere to the code of ethics for dental assistants.
-The American Dental Assistants Association's Principles of Ethics and Code of Professional Conduct, Dental Assisting Creed and Dental Assisting Pledge establishes guidelines of the obligations of the profession, explains the basic beliefs and fundamental principles, and provides guidelines of the expected behavior of the dental assistant.
-Students are expected to comply with the standards of professional responsibility as outlined in the ADAA Principles of Ethics and Code of Professional Conduct, the Dental Assisting Pledge and Creed, the Daytona State College Dental Assistants Pledge, the College of Health and Public Services' Code of Conduct and The Health Insurance Portability and Accountability Act.
+Students are expected to adhere to the code of ethics for dental hygienists.
+The American Dental Hygienists' Association Dental Hygiene Code of Ethics establishes a guideline of the obligations of the profession, explains the basic beliefs and fundamental principles, and provides guidelines of the expected behavior of the dental hygienist.
+Students are expected to comply with the standards of professional responsibility as outlined in the ADHA Code of Ethics for Dental Hygienists.